ovsama/Python-Personal-Projects/README.md

 #Python-Personal-Projects

-This repository contains my own Python personal projects, which are created for the purpose of practicing what I'm learning in terms of Python.
+This repository contains my personal projects, which have been created for the purpose of practicing.
 The work here is presented in the form of .py files.